icpige/icpige.github.io/_posts/2018-12-20-disseminate-your-action-erasmus-project.md

 The applicant organization for the project was “The Mosta Youth Empowerment Centre (MYEC)” from Malta and hosting organization "International Center for Peace and Integration" - ICPI from Georgia.

-Please follow the project’s FB page to become acquainted with the project’s results: https://www.facebook.com/dya.project/ .
+Please follow the project’s FB page to become acquainted with the project’s results: [https://www.facebook.com/dya.project/](https://www.facebook.com/dya.project/){: target="_blank"} .